dgraph-io/cloud-docs/content/cloud-api/backend.md

   --compressed
 ```

-Below is an example response
+Below is an example response:

 ```
 {
   "data": {